PFQNiet/mkw-lounge-tracker/README.md

 - All camera usage is locally processed on your device.
 - Works best in Chrome/Edge/Firefox; but should work in any modern browser.
 - OCR uses tesseract.js via CDN; no server, no build step.
+- Designed for Lounge Queue and provides Export in that format.
+Squad Queue may need adjustments to the export.

 ![Process demonstration](./img/process-demo.jpg)